Thomas Mylius Savage English

 Thomas Mylius Savage English (22 March 1868 – 4 June 1949) was a British naturalist, who is notable for having identified the volcanic crater of the Soufrière Hills Volcano, Montserrat now known as English's Crater.

 Early life

 English was born in Hawley, Kent.
 He was the son of Lieutenant Colonel Thomas English, R.E.
-(14 March 1844 - 1935) and Clara Jane Savage (born in Port Louis, Mauritius in 1843).
-He had two siblings, Henry Boscawen de Heyn English (1869 - 1883), and Douglas Arthur Watkins English (1870-1939).
-He was a pupil at Charterhouse School from 1881 - 1884.
+(14 March 1844–1935) and Clara Jane Savage (born in Port Louis, Mauritius in 1843).
+He had two siblings, Henry Boscawen de Heyn English (1869–1883), and Douglas Arthur Watkins English (1870–1939).
+He was a pupil at Charterhouse School from 1881 to 1884.

 Career

 After training at the Royal Military College, English joined the Bedfordshire Regiment, and was appointed Second Lieutenant in September 1887.
 In March 1888, he joined the Cameronians (Scottish Rifles) as Second Lieutenant.
 He retired from military service in 1889.

 In July 1894, he registered a patent for an 'Apparatus for Utilising the Force of Waves to Produce Motive Power'.